mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 02 August 2025

-- The average temperature today is 13.1˚C,
+- The average temperature today is 13.94˚C,
-- With highs of 14.05˚C and lows of 12.61˚C,
+- With highs of 15.71˚C and lows of 13.3˚C,
-- It may feel like 12.35˚C with overcast clouds
+- It may feel like 13.17˚C with clear sky
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 72%
+- The pressure is 1020hPa and humidity is 68%
 - The sun will rise at 04:32 and set at 19:56

 <!-- weather_marker ends -->